-Hume Valley School - Avenel Street Campus should have in place:
+Hume Valley School will have in place:

-- Identified Parent Responsibilities. - Anaphylaxis Management Plans for all students deemed affected by anaphylaxis, developed in consultation with the parents/carers and student's medical practitioner. - Prevention strategies for in-school and out-of-school settings. - A Communication Plan to raise staff, student and school community awareness about severe allergies, anaphylaxis and the school's policy in relation to managing anaphylaxis. - Regular twice-yearly training and updates for school staff in recognising and responding appropriately to an anaphylactic reaction, including competently administering an EpiPen.
+- Identified Parent Responsibilities. - Anaphylaxis Management Plans for all students deemed affected by anaphylaxis, developed in consultation with the parents/carers and student's medical practitioner. - Prevention strategies for in-school and out-of-school settings. - A Communication Plan to raise staff, student and school community awareness about severe allergies, Anaphylaxis and the school's policy in relation to managing Anaphylaxis. - Regular twice-yearly training and updates for school staff in recognizing and responding appropriately to an anaphylactic reaction, including competently administering an EpiPen.